mwatts15/TagFS/README.md

 All un-tagged files are shown in the top level.
 A file can be referenced at any point in the file system by it's id, so a file `movies/Seven_Samurai` with id `12334` can be referenced as `12334#` or `akira_kurosawa/12334#Seven_Samurai` or `some/random/directory/12334#what-even-is-this-file-s-name`.

+Tags are created by making a directory under the mounted TagFS (`mkdir tagname`).
+In general, directories appear in any location where you could open the directory and find more files.
+Tags can be renamed and made to appear at additional locations by moving the directory (`mv tag a/b/c/tag`).

+Tags can be put in a hierarchy for purposes of organization.
+If you make a tag `a::b`, TagFS will first create the `a` tag and then the `a::b` tag as its child.
+An `a::b` directory can then be found under `a` and any files that belong to the `a::b` tag will also appear under `a`.
+An arbitrarily deep (but resource-limited!) nesting of tags can be made.
+Renaming tags can detach them from their parent tags, but child tags are only detached from their parents if the child-tags themselves are renamed or the parent tag is deleted.

 When you "copy" a file to the mounted tagfs, the file is tagged with the directory name it falls under and thus appears where it would in a normal  hierarchical file system.
 The actual file content is stored in your tagfs data directory which, by default, is in your tagfs user-data directory.
 You can set the location of your data directory with the `--data-dir` option to tagfs.

 Moving a file already within the tagfs to another directory in the tagfs will add the tags that comprise the path except in the special case for removing tags.
 To remove tags from a file, move the file to a parent directory of the one you are moving from (`mv a/b/tag-to-remove/1#file a/b`)[1].
 Note that this depends ONLY on the starting and ending locations rather than on the tags associated with the file.
 However, the tags associated with the file are generally the only ones that make up a path to the file.
 Moving a tag to a new location (`mv the-tag new-location`) will cause the tag to show up there, but it will also remain in the original location; you could do the same thing by calling `mkdir new-location/the-tag` assuming `the-tag` already exists.